lmack335/portfolio-projects/OffTheRails_Deck_Shuffler/README.md

-# An App created using PhoneGap
+# Deck Shuffling App for Off the Rails Board Game created using PhoneGap

 ## Usage